 - Contact: Barb Twyford at 512.863.3935

-Stephen Ministers work behind the scenes to provide confidential care and walk alongside a member in need.
+Stephen Ministers provide confidential care and walk alongside a member in need.
 Stephen Ministers are not professional counselors; however, with their extensive training they are prepared to offer God’s comfort and peace in difficult times.
 Many of our Stephen Ministers have taken additional training to enable them to participate in the H.E.R.O.E.S.
 Care Program, an independent, not-for-profit organization that assists service members and military families with practical help for needs they face before, during, and after deployment.
 They meet each Monday at 7:00 pm in the Fellowship Hall.
 Learn more.

 - Contact: Margie Fuhr at 512-868-8666